yugasun/site/content/learn/architecture.md

 In the beginning, there were monolithic architectures, where all applications were deployed as a single unit.
 With monoliths, deployments were rare and brittle.

-When any part of the monolith failed, the whole thing had to be rolled back.
-A small change in one area could lead to broken functionality elsewhere.
-Developers needed to test the whole thing before they could deploy any new pieces of code.
+A small change in one area of the monolith could lead to broken functionality elsewhere; Developers needed to test the whole thing before they could deploy any new pieces of code.
+When any part of a monolith failed, the whole thing had to be rolled back.

 And then someone saw this and said, let us break the monolith up into loosely-coupled web services, and it was so.

 From the rubble, service-oriented architectures (SOA) emerged.
 Developers could finally deploy different services at different times.
 They could scale high-traffic APIs faster than others.

 It was good.
+It was so good, that services got further broken up into *microservices*.

-It was so good, that services got further broken up into microservices.
 Throughout all of this, small, functional teams began to form.
-These teams were experts in the specific area of the service they developed.
+These teams began to focus on smaller bits of code, and they became experts in the specific area of the service they developed.

 ![evolution](https://s3-us-west-2.amazonaws.com/assets.site.serverless.com/learn/Monolith-to-SOA.jpg)

-As the number of services mushroomed, the pain in provisioning infrastructure to host them increased many-fold.
-And then, the pain of maintaining them.
-And then, adequately scaling the infrastructure based on load.
+As the number of services mushroomed, it became more painful to provision infrastructure to host them.
+And then, more painful to maintain them.
+And then, more painful to adequately scale the infrastructure based on load.

 Microservices took micromanagement.

-Whole armies of DevOps teams formed.
+In response, whole armies of DevOps teams were formed.
 Their mission: to maintain the infrastructure.
 Less attention overall was paid to monitoring application performance.

 ### Containerization